ansi7794/Security/Public Key Crypto - Attacking RSA/Small Message Space Attack/README.md

-# Small Message Space Attack
+# Small Message Space Attack - Textbook RSA

 In this program we use a public key, a ciphertext and a file with possible messages in order to perform a small message space attack.
 The program print out the output - the identified message.